Chapter 13 – State Elections & Campaigning

 There are two types of elections for these positions:

-Primary elections in Ohio determine the candidates who will represent each political party in the general election.
+Primary elections determine the candidates who will represent each political party in the general election.
 Ohio uses a semi-open primary system where voters must declare their party affiliation at the polling place to receive the corresponding party’s ballot.
 This system allows for some flexibility while still maintaining party control over the nomination process.
-Primary elections are crucial for setting the stage for the general election as they often determine the candidates’ appeal to the broader electorate.
+Primary elections set the stage for the general election.